aws-neuron/aws-neuron-sdk/release-notes/mxnet-neuron.md

 ## Summary

-This version is available only in released DLAMI v26.0.
+This version is available only in released DLAMI v26.0 and is based on MXNet version 1.5.1.
 Please [update](./dlami-release-notes.md#known-issues) to latest version.

 ## Major new features